Jay Inslee Is Running On Climate Change, Here’s How The 2020 Democratic Field Stacks Up

-With the announcement that Washington governor Jay Inslee is throwing his hat in the ring as a Democratic Party hopeful for the 2020 presidential election, the first reaction from many observers was, “Who?”
+With the announcement that Washington Governor Jay Inslee is throwing his hat in the ring as a Democratic Party hopeful for the 2020 presidential election, the first reaction from many observers was, “Who?”

 But with Inslee’s powerful record on the environment, a second look reveals the possibility that his candidacy could very well help bring environmental issues to the fore in the upcoming battle over who will win the nomination.

-“I’m running for president because I’m the only candidate who will make defeating climate change our nation’s No. 1 priority,” Inslee said in a video announcing his candidacy according to HuffPost.
+“I’m running for president because I’m the only candidate who will make defeating climate change our nation’s No. 1 priority,” Inslee said in a video announcing his candidacy, according to HuffPost.

-Even if Inslee is an outsider, his credentials are impeccable as an ardent supporter of climate change action.
-He’s written a book on clean energy, helped Washington set a state-wide standard for renewable energy in its portfolio, and helped to start the Sustainable Energy and Environment Coalition as a member of the U.S. House.
+Even if Inslee is an outsider, his credentials are impeccable in terms of being an ardent supporter of climate change action.
+He’s written a book on clean energy, helped Washington set a state-wide standard for renewable energy in its portfolio, and helped to start the Sustainable Energy and Environment Coalition as a member of the House of Representatives.
 A profile in The Atlantic in January called his state-level policies “arguably the most progressive and greenest agenda in the country, with fields of solar panels, fleets of electric buses and massive job growth to show for it.”

 Inslee gives the rest of the field a pretty high bar to shoot for when it comes to environmental policy positions.
-Here’s where a few of those who have announced and some who are likely to announce their candidacy stand as of now.
+Here’s where a few of those who have announced — and some who are likely to announce — their candidacy stand, as of now.

-Sanders has called climate change “the biggest crisis of all” and has consistently presented the environment as an important piece of his platform, calling for nationwide investment in renewables, banning offshore drilling and fracking, and banning new fossil fuel licenses for drilling on public lands.
-He’s also managed to tie concerns about the environment to his crusade against corporate power, calling for an end to fossil fuel subsidies and banning fossil fuel lobbyists from working in the White House.
+Sanders has called climate change “the biggest crisis of all,” and has consistently presented the environment as an important piece of his platform.
+He has called for nationwide investment in renewables, banning offshore drilling and fracking, and banning new fossil fuel licenses for drilling on public lands.
+He’s also managed to tie concerns about the environment to his crusade against corporate power, calling for an end to fossil fuel subsidies.
+He supports banning fossil fuel lobbyists from working in the White House.

 A former Attorney General and before that, District Attorney in California, Harris has run largely as a compassionate pragmatist, a favorite of centrist Democrats to run in the mold of President Obama.
-But she is also one of the 2020 hopefuls to offer full-throated endorsement Alexandria Ocasio-Cortez’s Green New deal, saying we must “aggressively tackle climate change which poses an existential threat to our nation.”
+But she is also one of the 2020 hopefuls to offer a full-throated endorsement to Alexandria Ocasio-Cortez’s Green New Deal, saying we must “aggressively tackle climate change which poses an existential threat to our nation.”

 The Green New Deal is a bold plan to shift our country to 100% clean and renewable energy.
 We do not fight this fight for our generation alone but for generations to come.https://t.co/Mzi2Y2LZg0